Instructors

 Mrs. Nan Gingras

 My name is Nan Gingras.
 I am a graduate from Towson State University with a degree in early childhood education.
-After graduation, I worked for 2 years in a day care for the 3 and 4 year old classroom.
-I did not get into the school system since my husband was in the Air Force and we moved quite a bit .
-So my husband and I started our family and I became a stay at home mom and have home schooled our 9 children to or through high school.
+After graduation, I worked for two years in a day care for the 3- and 4-year-old classroom.
+I did not get into the school system since my husband was in the Air Force and we moved quite a bit.
+So my husband and I started our family, and I became a stay-at-home mom and have homeschooled our nine children to or through high school.

-My three youngest children attend CHRSM.
-I have 7 grandchildren, 3 who will be attending CHRSM next year.
+My two youngest children attend CHRSM.
+I have nine grandchildren, four of whom will be attending CHRSM next year.

 Mrs. Elisabeth Grys

 Elisabeth Grys attended University of Buffalo and attained dual diplomas in Government and History.
 After college, she taught four years of preschool at the Jewish Community Center.
 This taught her many of the customs which Jesus grew up practicing, which helped her dive deeper into the Catholic Faith.
-When Elizabeth moved to Virgina, she continued teaching preschool for another 3 years.
+When Elisabeth moved to Virgina, she continued teaching preschool for another several years.

-Elizabeth is a parishioner of St. Francis de Sales and has three children who attend CHRSM.
-She has been homeschooling for 3 years and is excited to be teaching Kingdom Kids!
+Elisabeth is a parishioner of St. Francis de Sales and has three children who attend CHRSM.
+She has been homeschooling for eight years and is excited to be teaching at CHRSM again this year!

 Mrs. Tonianne Hall